New Cabinets, Cutting Station, and Puppy in Sewing Room

 Built-in white bookcase with window seat containing sewing room supplies

-We raised our family in a Cape Cod house that had similar cabinets and a window seat, so this feels like home.
+We raised our family in a Cape Cod house with similar cabinets and a window seat, so this feels like home.

 Sewing Table and Machines